 Subsystems: Dash, Small Jump, Tactical Recovery, Parrying

-Based on the Extra mode from The King of Fighters '97 and The King of Fighters '98: The Slugfest (and based on both the SNK Groove style of the original Capcom vs. SNK and the gameplay style of earlier King of Fighters entries), S-Groove gives one large Super Meter that must be filled up by charging manually (performed by holding HP+HK, leaving the fighter vulnerable).
+Based on the Extra mode from The King of Fighters '97 and The King of Fighters '98: The Slugfest (and the SNK Groove of the original Capcom vs. SNK), S-Groove gives one large Super Meter that must be filled up by charging manually (performed by holding HP+HK, leaving the fighter vulnerable).
 Once the meter is filled up, the player automatically enters MAX mode.
 While in this state, the player gains a temporary attack damage buff and the the meter slowly depletes.
 The player can also perform a Lv.
 1 Super Move or a Counter Attack to fully deplete the meter.

 The S-Groove has two unique features: the ability to sidestep attacks (a stationary version of the Roll subsystem) and the ability to perform Lv.
 1 Super Moves infinitely when at low vitality (as shown by a flashing vitality meter).
 Also, if the player is in MAX mode with low vitality, they can perform a Lv.
 3 Super Move to drain the Super Meter.